 Tucked into a granite spine splitting the Sierra Nevada in half, Donner Summit, the town and the emerald lake below, are named after the tragic emigrant party.
 The history is displayed at the visitors’ center near the lake.
 On I-80, Donner Summit is a picturesque mountain town with local dining, shopping and outdoor activities.
 Downhill and cross country ski areas are plentiful in this area and include Sugar Bowl, Tahoe Donner, Soda Springs, Donner Ski Ranch, Boreal, and Royal Gorge Cross Country Center.

 Kings Beach is named after card shark Joe King, who won the town site from George Whittell long before poker was part of a cable-TV lineup.
 Kings Beach is known for its expansive beach with amazing Lake Views, local shops, restaurants and street vendors that set it apart from the rest of North Lake Tahoe.
 With numerous options for down-home lodging, Kings Beach is the laid back stretch of North Lake Tahoe.

 Between Truckee and Lake Tahoe is one of the most infamous and inspiring alpine settings of North Lake Tahoe.
 Olympic Valley and Palisades Tahoe (formerly Squaw Valley) is about adventure and exploration, with 3,600 acres of skiing and riding across 6 peaks.
-Once the snow melts, Squaw Valley transforms from winter wonderland to outdoor paradise.
+Once the snow melts, Palisades Tahoe, Olympic Valley transforms from winter wonderland to outdoor paradise.